hamishsproul/hamishsproul.github.io/_posts/2024-10-29-micro-drop-drone-1.md

 # Project Aim

 Modelling the performance of a drop drone was fun, however, it was all theoretical.
 The real fun is in bringing something to life!
 In my thesis, I estimated the production costs of a drop drone to be EUR 250,000, not a sum I have lying around… A much smaller version using COTS drone parts is more affordable.
 A so-called micro drop drone will only achieve 3-5 s of low gravity carrying payloads < 1 kg.
-Such performance is unlikely to be useful for industry but could make for an enaging educational activity for students.
+Such performance is unlikely to be useful for industry but could make for an engaging educational activity for students.

 My aim, therefore, is to build and program a micro drop drone that performs a vertical parabolic manoeuvre to create low gravity conditions.
-In these posts, I’ll document my progress so hopefully you can create your own micro drop drone and start performing low gravity exepriments!
+In these posts, I’ll document my progress so hopefully you can create your own micro drop drone and start performing low gravity experiments!